 Savings come next.
 You never know when a financial crisis might be around the corner and therefore an emergency fund can be a lifeline in your time of need.
 Investments might also be of interest to you.
 Stocks and shares are no quick fix, but they can help to diversify your assets.
 Finally, if there are any charities or local causes that are important to you, financial donations can go a long way in helping out and creating positive publicity for your brand.

 Ultimately, maximising the earning potential of your business is an ongoing commitment that involves identifying threats and opportunities and adjusting your products and services to meet demand.
 By pledging to make your business better, your finances should start flowing, and your company should begin to grow.
+You can set out a financial model to help with each step of your business along the way, and use helpful resources such as https://www.synario.com/features/sensitivity-analysis to make sure it works for you.
 Above all, remember to take time to reflect on what your business does well, and try to identify new avenues for improvement and expansion.